General protection rights to “whinge and moan” in the workplace,

 Manager has failed to win anti-bullying orders

-In Fair work Commission case of Donovan Christopher (J.n.r) Scott v Vita People Pty Ltd & Josie Williams, a manager has failed to win anti-bullying orders against a female supervisor after the FWC found that his “violent objection” to being placed on a performance improvement plan at times became “blatantly misogynistic”.
+In Fair work Commission case of Donovan Christopher (J.n.r) Scott v Vita People Pty Ltd & Josie Williams.
+A manager has failed to win anti-bullying orders against a female supervisor after the Fair work found that his “violent objection” to being placed on a performance improvement plan at times became “blatantly misogynistic”.

 On 3 June 2021, Mr Donovan Christopher Jnr Scott (Mr Scott) filed an application pursuant to s.789C of the Fair Work Act 2009 (the Act).
 To the Fair Work Commission (the Commission) for an order to stop bullying.
 Mr Scott’s employer is Vita People Pty Ltd (Vita People).
 The application sought an order to stop bullying against Ms Josie Williams, Business Manager at the North Queensland Telstra Business Technology Centre.
 And Mr Matt Parks, Regional Manager Brisbane.